 “Sarah loved how warm it made the room.
 When we started cooking on it we realised that things tasted really good.
 Then I got a pizza paddle and was sold on it.”

-The couple needed to build a kitchen from scratch, so visited the AGA shop in Sheffield to learn more about the newer models.
+The couple needed to build a kitchen from scratch, so visited the AGA shop in Derby to learn more about the newer models.
 They chose an AGA Dual Control in Pearl Ashes so they can switch the hotplates off when they’re not needed.

 “Karl Benz designed the kitchen and they were brilliant.
 The first thing they said when they saw the space – before we even told them what we were planning – they said it was a perfect AGA kitchen.
 In the end they planned the whole kitchen around where the AGA was going to go.”

 Winnie the family dog seems to approve too.
 When she comes out of her crate in the morning she goes straight to sit by the AGA.
 “I love the toasted sandwich making,” Dan says.
 “If it were taken out of my life now, I’d be so sad.
 The children cook brownies, scones and chocolate fudge cake and they are enjoying using it a lot.
 The triumph was Christmas dinner for 22.
 Sarah loves roasting meat in the AGA.
 It sounds strange, but it really does taste different.”